antonmedv/fx/DOCS.md

 ### Updating

-You can update existing JSON using spread operator:
+You can update existing JSON using the spread operator:

 ```bash
 $ echo '{"count": 0}' | fx '{...this, count: 1}'